buildkite/terminal-to-html/Readme.md

 #### URL-based images

-Terminal also provides a way to refer to images served by your webserver rather than transmitted via ANSI.
+Terminal also provides a way to refer to images from the internet rather than transmitted via ANSI.
 The format is similar to iTerm2 inline images:

 `1338;url=http://imgur.com/foo.gif;width=100%;height=50px;alt=My Image`